 Here's an assortment of fresh, crunchy vegetables teaming up with super greens and whole grain noodles to make a delightfully flavorful lunch or light supper that's packed with important nutrients, too.

 You'll find sriracha sauce in the Asian section of most well-stocked supermarkets.
-While it's pretty spicy on its own, in recipes like this it adds a zesty (but not overwhelming) note that brightens up all the flavors in the salad.
+While it's pretty spicy on its own, in recipes like this it adds a zesty (but not overwhelming) note that brightens up all the flavors in the bowl.
 Delicious!